shubhampal62/Cricket-Fantasy/README.md

 - **Simple Controls:** Easy-to-use controls for a smooth gaming experience.

 ## Tech Stack
-- **Java:** The core programming language used for developing the games.
+- **Python:** The core programming language used for developing the games.
 - **Git:** Version control to manage and collaborate on the project.